cocu-tan/helltaker-solver/README.md

 - CNF Converter

 ## Known Issue
 **Some rules are missing.
-The solver outputs invalid solution for some tricky stages other than in-game stages.**
+This solver outputs invalid solutions for some tricky stages other than in-game stages.**

 ## How to use